Welcome to the USPS Rates Resource Hub

 What Are the New First-Class Mail Rates?

 Rate change will be a breeze for mailers this year.
-Most of the First-Class Mail® rates, including how much a stamp costs, will be staying the same.
+Most of the First-Class Mail® rates, including how much a stamp costs, stayed the same.
 We've listed below the top items people are sending and how they are changing - and staying the same!

 Proposed First-Class Mail Price Changes